Blunk-electronic/ET/doc/schematic.rst

 	A segment which is connected with a port can not be dragged away anymore.

+	If the segment meets another net, then these two nets will NOT be connected.

 	This example command searches for a net segment on sheet 1 that crosses the position 80/100 in a zone of